Hellzed/aioevsourcing/README.md

 ### Aggregates

 An aggregate is the unit on which work is done, exposing data fields.
-It accepts compatible events. _Ovious aggregates are "User", "Ticket", "Aircraft"..._
+It accepts compatible events. _Obvious aggregates are "User", "Ticket", "Aircraft"..._

 _Aggregate definition example, using Python 3.7+ dataclass:_
 ```python